fastred/Optimizing-Swift-Build-Times/README.md

 ### App - All Tests Flow
-Builds app and all test targets.
+Builds the app and all test targets.
 Runs all tests.
 Useful when working on code close to UI which impacts UI tests.

 <img src="assets/app-all-tests-flow@2x.png" width="600">